Why a Tripod Ladder Is Safer Than a Standard Ladder (Best for Uneven Ground)

 • Serious home gardeners

-Are Tripod Ladders Worth It?
+Are Tripod Ladders Worth It for Garden Work?

 A tripod ladder: